Madame Bovary: Patterns of Provincial Life ESL Lesson Plan [Free PDF]

 Play an audio excerpt from a dramatic scene in “Madame Bovary” where strong emotions are expressed.
 Ask students to listen carefully and identify the emotive language used by the characters.
 Then, in pairs, have them discuss the impact of this language on the scene’s mood and tone.
 This activity promotes active listening and encourages students to analyze language in context.

-See also Cloudy with a Chance of Meatballs ESL Lesson Plan [Free PDF]
+See also The Last Days of Pompeii ESL Lesson Plan [Free PDF]

 Roleplay: Social Interactions in a Provincial Town